andrey-skl/webpack-config-merger/README.md

 webpack-config-merger
 =====================

-A simple module for merging webpack configs.
-Inspired by `grunt-webpack`.
+A simple module for merge webpack configs.
+Inspired by the [grunt-webpack](https://github.com/webpack/grunt-webpack).

 Usage: